 Question Answer Y ou must answer the following questions.
-A State of the second second 1 Does your agency have and enforce an internal safety belt policy for all personnel?
+1 Does your agency have and enforce an internal safety belt policy for all personnel?
 Yes 2 Does your agency have and enforce a policy restricting cell phone use while driving?
 Yes 3 Does your agency report racial profiling data annually?
 Yes 4 Does your agency report to STARS?
 Yes 5 Does your agency report UCR information annually?
-Yes 6 Please explain any NO answer(s) to questions 1-5: CPD does not generally take reports on crashes involving no injury and no vehicles The data submitted reflects crashes worked by CPD and does not account for crash not made.
-7 Have any of your officers/personnel been debarred and are therefore not eligible to receive federal funds for reimbursement of salary, fringe benefits, or overtime?
+Yes 6 Please explain any NO answer(s) to questions 1-5: -CPD does not generally take reports on crashes involving no injury and no vehicles needing to be towed. -CPD has recently began reporting annual crime statistics to IBERS approved by MSHP 7 Have any of your officers/personnel been debarred and are therefore not eligible to receive federal funds for reimbursement of salary, fringe benefits, or overtime?
 No 8 Does your agency have adequate manpower to fully expend the funds requested in this application?
-Yes 9 If NO, please explain. n/a 10 Have any significant changes occurred with your agency within the last year that would affect performance, including personnel or system changes?
-No 11 If YES, please explain. n/a 12 Are you aware of any fraud, waste or abuse on grant projects in your office/agency within the last 5 years?
-No 13 If YES, please explain. n/a 14 If your agency received Highway Safety grant funding in the last three (3) fiscal years and there were unexpended balances, please explain why and there were unexpended balances, please explain why.
+Yes 9 If NO, please explain.
+N/A 10 Have any significant changes occurred with your agency within the last year that would affect performance, including personnel or system changes?
+Yes 11 If YES, please explain.
+On 01/03/19 Chief of Police Ken Burton resigned.
+Lt.
+Geoff Jones has been named Interim Ch There have been several organization changes in the department and one of the changes is th being moved out of Patrol Bureau to the Administrative Support Bureau.
+In addition, a Sergea assigned to supervise the Traffic Unit which is currently comprised of two officers who do Crasl Investigation & Enforcement and the two Full Time DWI Unit Officers.
+The Sergeant is also th Enforcement Team Lead on the City of Columbia Vision Zero. e Traffic Unit nt has been h 12 Are you aware of any fraud, waste or abuse on grant projects in your office/agency within the last 5 years?
+No 13 If YES, please explain.
+N/A

+14 If your agency received Highway Safety grant funding in the last three (3) fiscal years and there were unexpended balances, please explain why.